Food & Drink

 Image credit: Ocean Restaurant | Supplied

 Let's be honest, there's nothing more romantic than dining with manta rays and 40,000 other marine friends at Ocean Restaurant.
-Created by famed French Michelin-star chef Oliver Bellin, this impressive dining experience allows you to dine on fresh, sustainably sourced seafood as you bask in the aqua glow of a floor-to-ceiling aquarium.
+Created by French Michelin-star chef Oliver Bellin, this impressive dining experience allows you to dine on fresh, sustainably sourced seafood as you bask in the aqua glow of a floor-to-ceiling aquarium.

 The dinner menu consists of just eight carefully selected dishes, all of which you can savour along with perfectly paired wine when you order the eight-course dinner.
-Expect king crab tarragon, lobster raviolo, butter poached Dover sole and strawberry pavlova for dessert.
+Expect king crab tarragon, lobster raviolo, butter-poached Dover sole and strawberry pavlova for dessert.

 Sushi Yujo